Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-05.md

 # FEW 2.1 - Assignment 5 - Math Lib

----

-- Sorten list of function
-  - Choose more practical functions for required items
-  - Add more stretch goals
-- Add assignment 6 - Publish Math Lib and add CI

----

 ## Description

 The goal of this assignment is to practice everything you learned so far in lessons 1 through 4 and practice those skills making another library!